Basic Cisco 800 Router Configuration for Internet Access

 I configured nating as shown in your example of the topolory with the webserver and the problem that we are having is that all incoming HTTP requests are answered by the embedded webserver in the eouter not my the actual websrver on the inside.
 I had an engineer from Cisco work almost 2 hours this last Tuesday and could not resolve this issue.
 I’d appreciate any thoughts that you’d care to share!

-13. Blog Admin - May 4th, 2012 at 7:11 pm
+May 4, 2012 at 7:11 pm

 Scott,